jgalsku/GettingAndCleaningDataCourseProject/README.md

 The final dataset that includes the variables activity, subject, and summary feature variables the indicate the average per activity per subject of specific measurements.

+## 4) README.md

+(current document) Describes the documents included in the GettingAndCleaningDataCourseProject repository, how they are connected and what they do/contain.